What Is a Stay Interview? Everything Small Businesses Need to Know

 Did You Know?

-Stay interviews also give managers and employees the chance to build better relationships.
-When employees have these honest and transparent discussions with their manager, they’re usually discussing hard topics.
-When people feel comfortable enough with one another to have these conversations, rapport, trust, and companionship are built.
+Stay interviews also allow managers and employees to build better relationships.
+When employees have these honest and transparent discussions with their manager, they build rapport, trust, and companionship.

-Additionally, stay interviews are generally more effective than employee surveys—too many employees rush through surveys, simply looking to finish and get back to work.
-With stay interviews, both employees and managers dedicate time to a full discussion.
+Additionally, stay interviews are generally more effective than employee surveys—too many employees rush through surveys, simply looking to finish and return to work.
+With stay interviews, employees and managers dedicate time to a full discussion.
 Investing this time leads to better conversations that can reveal unpleasant issues.

 Need help hiring?
 Check out our guide on how to hire employees.